 I *DO NOT* believe in referral fees, nor do I “share the workload” with other attorneys (this is code word for “I referred you this client, so pay me a piece of the legal fees you receive and call it paying me for my “proportional efforts.”).
 This is something that is often done in my field which, in my opinion, needs to stop.

-So in hindsight, while I thought I’d be reintroducing “copyright troll” subpoenas and basic copyright infringement concepts to clear up some conflicting information found on the web, instead I am providing a clear warning to those who are being actively solicited by law firms.
+So in hindsight, while I thought I’d be reintroducing ISP subpoenas and basic copyright infringement concepts to clear up some conflicting information found on the web, instead I am providing a clear warning to those who are being actively solicited by these predatory law firms.
 A law firm simply should not be calling you or contacting you to solicit your business.

 BACK TO IGNORING A CLAIM OF COPYRIGHT INFRINGEMENT

-Copyright trolls sue many John Doe Defendants in one case, but only a small number of them are named and served.
-When you are evaluating your options, STOP AND CONSIDER THE OPTION OF *NOT SETTLING*, BECAUSE *NOT SETTLING* A CLAIM OF COPYRIGHT INFRINGEMENT CAN OFTEN BE A GOOD IDEA.
+Attorneys may sue many John Doe Defendants in one case, but only a small number of them are named and served.
+When you are evaluating your options, STOP AND [CONSIDER THE OPTION OF *NOT SETTLING*], BECAUSE *NOT SETTLING* A CLAIM OF COPYRIGHT INFRINGEMENT CAN OFTEN BE A GOOD IDEA.

 Similarly, in a lawsuit, DOING NOTHING MAY OFTEN BE YOUR BEST STRATEGIC MOVE, as counterintuitive as that might sound.
-Again, this is because much of the ‘copyright trolling’ problem is based on a bluff — namely, that the copyright holders have evidence against you, and they will take you to trial if you do not pay them money to settle.
+Again, this is because much of the ‘copyright trolling’ problem is based on a bluff — namely, that the companies filing the lawsuits have evidence against you [the evidence is not their “Exhibit A,” but rather, it is your testimony under oath at a deposition!], and the risk is that they will take you to trial if you do not pay them money to settle.

 WHY WE DISCUSS THE “IGNORE” OPTION WITH EVERY POTENTIAL CLIENT

-In every one of my calls, I discuss what I call the “ignore” option which in many people’s scenario is a viable option.
-In many cases, I even push a client towards the “ignore” side of things.
+In every one of my calls, I discuss what I call the “ignore” option which in many people’s scenario is a viable option [; I also was offering at one point a “no settlement” letter representation, but that worked better in theory than in practice].
+I often just pushed a client towards the “ignore” side of things.

-[NOTE: There are many political reasons I have for this, such as “not feeding the troll,” or “not funding their extortion-based scheme,” or simply because I have been trying to change the copyright laws to limit or hinder a copyright holder’s ability to accuse or sue an internet user for the violation of that copyright holder’s copyrights, but NONE OF THOSE REASONS ARE REASON WHY I SUGGEST SOMEONE I SPEAK TO IGNORES THE CLAIMS AGAINST THEM.]
+[NOTE: There are many political reasons I have for this, such as “not feeding the troll,” or “not funding their extortion-based scheme,” or simply because I have been trying to change the laws to limit or hinder a copyright holder’s ability to accuse or sue an internet user for the so-called infringement of their copyright rights, but NONE OF THOSE REASONS ARE REASON WHY I SUGGEST SOMEONE I SPEAK TO IGNORES THE CLAIMS AGAINST THEM.]

 WHEN TO CONSIDER THE “IGNORE” OPTION.